bladewolf55/code-orange/Readme.md

 # Change History

 **2018-09-08**
-The script now prompts for whether to create the desktop icon.
+The script now prompts for whether to create the desktop shortcut+icon.
 In most cases, after the first run, you won't need to.
 It also refreshes the icon cache, so you should see the change immediately.

 **2018-08-19**
 I improved the script to manage the entire icon replacement, and am handling the recent change to VS Code using a user-profile-based install.